Jorgeural/claude-commands/README.md

 A comprehensive collection of custom Claude slash commands designed specifically for software engineers.
 These commands leverage MCP (Model Context Protocol) integrations with popular development tools to streamline common engineering workflows.

+> **📖 Project Background**: This repository emerged from our team's proof-of-concept exploration into custom Claude Code slash commands.
+The initiative began with a simple need: consistent session documentation for AI-assisted development workflows.
+What started as a single `/document-session` command evolved into a comprehensive collection of workflow automation tools.
+Read the complete story and insights in our [POC documentation](POC-slash-commands.md).

 ## 🚀 What are Claude Slash Commands?

 Claude slash commands are reusable prompts that can be invoked with a simple `/command-name` syntax in Claude Code.
 They enable you to: